yapdianhao/duke/docs/README.md

 <img height="300" src="./images/done.jpg" width="475">

-### `bye` - Closes the duke.
+### `clear` - Clears all tasks.

-Users can exit the application by greeting the duke goodbye.
+Users can delete all their tasks.

 Example of usage:

+`clear`

+Expected outcome:

+Empties the list of task.

 `bye`